tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

-This document provides a way to authenticate one party of a Transport Layer Security (TLS) or Datagram Transport Layer Security (DTLS) connection to its peer using a Certificate message after the session has been established.
+This document provides a way to authenticate one party of a Transport Layer Security (TLS) or Datagram Transport Layer Security (DTLS) connection to its peer using authentication messages created after the session has been established.
 This allows both the client and server to prove ownership of additional identities at any time after the handshake has completed.
 This proof of authentication can be exported and transmitted out-of-band from one